appium/appium/GOVERNANCE.md

 * Membership in the TC is granted by unanimous vote of current TC members.
 * TC members can step down at any time.
-* No more than 1/3 of TC members may belong to the same company.
+* No more than 1/3 (or 2, whichever is higher) of TC members may belong to the same company.
 * Changes to project governance require unanimous vote of the TC.

 ### Project Committers